vuejs/vue-rx/README.md

 > This feature requires RxJS.

 This is a prototype method added to instances.
-You can use it to create an observable from a value watcher:
+You can use it to create an observable from a value watcher.
+The emitted value is in the format of `{ newValue, oldValue }`:

 ``` js
 var vm = new Vue({